-The European College of Equine Internal Medicine (ECEIM) issued a consensus statement on a problem affecting a lot of horses called in general, Equine Metabolic Syndrome or EMS.
-I want to summarize here some of the key points and then add my 2 cents.
+The European College of Equine Internal Medicine (ECEIM) issued a consensus statement on a problem affecting a lot of horses called, in general, Equine Metabolic Syndrome or EMS.
+I want to summarize some key points and add my 2 cents.

-Isn’t it interesting that over half the mature light breed horses in America are considered obese?
-This is more than any other country.
-I have also noted that the number of horses I see today that are ill or lame is greater than compared to 30 to 40 years ago.
+Isn’t it interesting that over half the mature light breed horses in America are obese, more than in any other country?
+I have also noted that the number of horses I see today that are ill or lame is greater than 30 to 40 years ago.
 A coincidence?

-During the last year I have taken away the illusion of complexity that surrounds feeding horses.
-It has been more difficult than I thought.
+Last year, I removed the illusion of complexity surrounding feeding horses.
+Unfortunately, it has been more difficult than I thought.
 One reason for this is the excellent marketing of misinformation.
 The second reason is that most of the horse owners I see say, “I will do anything for my horses.”
-Unfortunately doing “anything” has become “everything” with the vultures praying on these individuals with feed and supplements that at best do nothing for their horses.
-At worst it makes them fat.
+Unfortunately, doing “anything” has become “everything,” with the vultures preying on these individuals with feed and supplements that, at best, do nothing for their horses.
+At worst, it makes them fat.
 And fat means inflammation and inefficiencies in the body systems.

-Last week I introduced the liver and its important role in filtering the blood.
-Blood from 70% of the gut, with all the sugars, fats and proteins, goes through the liver before it goes into any other part of the body.
-I introduced the phrase of “liver overflow.”
-In essence, there is too much fuel entering the liver and its capacity to use it is overwhelmed.
-It is like a sink with a limiting drain being filled with a fire hose.
-Eventually the water overflows the sink.
-In the liver, all parts become saturated which leads to inefficiency in fueling the body as well as distributing protein needed to make the horse operate.
-This leads to illness and dysfunction of systems.
+Last week I introduced the liver and its important role in blood filtering.
+Blood from 70% of the gut, with all the sugars, fats and proteins, goes through the liver before entering any other part of the body.
+I introduced the phrase “liver overflow.”
+In essence, too much fuel enters the liver, and its capacity to use it overwhelms it.
+It is like a sink with a limiting drain filled with a fire hose.
+Eventually, the water overflows the sink.
+In the liver, all parts become saturated, which leads to inefficiency in fueling the body and distributing the protein needed to make the horse operate.
+Illness and dysfunction of systems follow.

-The fire hose in the horse is owners feeding every day too much food.
-Forage, grains and supplements are abundant, hand delivered to our barn and stacked neatly with just a simple phone call.
+The fire hose, or the overfeeding of horses, are owners feeding every day too much food.
+Forage, grains and supplements are abundant, hand-delivered to our barn and stacked neatly with a simple phone call.
 It is ruining our horses.
-In the wild all horses and in fact all animals have a season when food is not as abundant.
-They are supposed to use the body fat for energy.
-They eat “poor” pasture which is actually a high fat diet.
-Remember that fat has 20 to 28 times more energy than sugar so they don’t need to eat as much.
-When the summer grass returns the horses gain body fat because….. winter is coming.
+In the wild, all horses and other animals have a season when food is not as abundant.
+They are supposed to use body fat for energy.
+Once you understand cellulose digestion, they eat “poor” pasture, a high-fat diet.
+Remember that fat develops 20 to 28 times more energy than sugar, so they don’t need to eat as much.
+When the summer grass returns, the horses gain body fat because, again, winter is coming.

 Missing From The Report

-I was very disappointed in the ECEIM consensus report because only a few sentences were devoted to protein.
-They said, “Ensuring adequate protein, vitamins and minerals is important via a ration balancer supplement.”
+I was very disappointed in the ECEIM consensus report because they devoted only a few sentences to protein.
+They said, “Ensuring adequate protein, vitamins, and minerals are important via a ration balancer supplement.”
 Yikes!
 I wrote about a national ration balancer in my blog “Betrayal!”
-Worse, the report never mentioned how much protein a horse should be getting (read “Chronic Protein Deficiency In Horses“).
-Studies in horses and humans both show the importance of adding protein to reduce fatty liver and fat in the blood (hyperlipemia).
-Guess what is found in all horses with EMS?
+The report never mentioned how much protein a horse should get (read “Chronic Protein Deficiency In Horses“).
+Studies in horses and humans show the importance of adding protein to reduce fatty liver and fat in the blood (hyperlipemia).
+Guess what is in all horses with EMS?
 They have hyperlipemia.

-In essence the report suggests to starve the horse by removing all grain (yea!), muzzling, restricting hay and pasture, soaking the hay in water (with caution) and increasing exercise.
-If I were a horse then just shoot me rather than starve me!
+The report suggests starving the horse by removing all grains (yea!), muzzling, restricting hay and pasture, soaking the hay in water (with caution) and increasing exercise.
+If I were a horse, shoot me rather than starve me!
 There is nothing worse than starving a horse.
-Yet in my experience, horses with an adequate protein intake decrease their appetite and they naturally lose weight.
-They also add top line, flatten their hay belly, improve their hair coat, skin and hooves and have a generally more improved outlook on life.
+Yet, in my experience, horses with adequate protein intake decrease their appetite and naturally lose weight.
+They also add a top line, flatten their hay belly, improve their hair coat, skin, and hooves, and generally improve their outlook on life.

-I cannot understand why chronic protein deficiency is not being addressed at professional meetings.
+I cannot understand why addressing chronic protein deficiency at professional meetings occurs.
 It is the missing link and was missing in this lengthy report on EMS.